 - Manufacturers added clarity to this idea; they don’t have time to nurture distributors without solid e-commerce options and will more aggressively secure and support distributors that do offer a strong e-commerce channel.

 - For B2B buyers, word of mouth and web searches are the best ways of finding info.

-- B2B buyers find most whitepapers and blogs via Google, but find out about most seminars by email.
+- B2B buyers tend to get most whitepapers and blogs through Google, but get to know about seminars by email.

 - 21% of B2B buyers use social media at some point in the buying process.

 - 22% of buyers are ready to move to a new distributor (supplier) that could provide a better eCommerce experience.

 - B2B buyers are far more likely to use LinkedIn for conversation than for just finding articles.
 This is less true of Twitter.